HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 (It´s only a possible timeline)
 - *7  May - 14 May:* Basic Othello playable game & UI
 - *14 May - 28 May:* Implementation of the classical (AND/OR)? quantum algorithm. -> Start this simultaneuosly with the Othello implementation?
-- *28 May - 4 June:* Testing/Adjustments & finalizing project report)
+- *28 May - 4 June:* Testing and adjustments & finalizing project report

 Skills:
-(Q)ML -> David, Enda, Nouhaila
+- (Q)ML -> David, Enda, Nouhaila
-Qiskit -> Divyanshu, Barbora, ... ?
+- Qiskit -> Divyanshu, Barbora, ... ?
-Python Games -> Barbora, ?
+- Python Games -> Barbora, ?
-UI -> Team
+- UI -> Team
-Testing / Adjustments -> Team
+- Testing / Adjustments -> Team
-Project Report -> Team
+- Project Report -> Team

 ### Tasks:
 - Creation and implementation of the Othello mechanics and the rules.